natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.7
 ~~~~~~~~~~~

-Convert *mac* MAC-address to a binary string of this type:
+Convert MAC address in mac string to binary string like this:
 ``101010101010101010111011101110111100110011001100``

+Print the resulting new string to the standard output (stdout) using print.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 ::